kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/web-design/what-is-web-design.md

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/embed/t3lxwjfk8n6vdli6" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>

-- **Further Exploration**: A Guide to Visual Design
+## Further Exploration

 If you want to read more about visual design, see [Clean Up Your Mess: A Guide to Visual Design For Everyone](https://www.visualmess.com/) (10 min).

 It discusses what makes a design “clean” and how to communicate what’s important.
 In particular, it focuses on how to use spacing, size, proximity, and alignment to create contrast and a visual hierarchy.